Mohammedzeheer/MernPractise-/Notes/React.md

  custom hook is a reusable function that encapsulates logic and state, allowing it to be shared between multiple components.

+  A custom hook in React is like a reusable piece of logic that you can use in different parts of your app.
+  It's a function that helps you manage state or do other tasks.

+  For example, you could create a custom hook to handle counting.
+Then, you can use this hook in different components to keep track of numbers without having to rewrite the same logic each time.
 ----------------------------------------------------------------------------------------------------------

  REACT FIBER